learn-co-students/displaying-associations-rails-lab-wdf-000/README.md

 They are also a great example of a software design principle called the [Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter), which is sometimes called the "one dot" rule in object-oriented languages like Ruby.
-In other words, this:
+In other words,
 ```ruby
 user.best_friend
 ```

-Is better than this:
+is better than
 ```ruby
 user.friends.find_by(best: true)
 ```

-Because all of the "friend"-related complexity is hidden away within the user model.
+because all of the "friend"-related complexity is hidden away within the user model.
 This **protects** user-related code from future changes to friend functionality.